 Things to consider when choosing treatment

 It’s vitally important to talk to your doctors about knowing your tumor type, and to get biomarker testing, as soon as possible after your diagnosis and before treatment begins.
-Knowing your biomarker can help you make the best treatment decisions.
+Knowing your cancer biomarker can help you make the best treatment decisions.
 It’s also important to consider the following factors before beginning treatment.

 You are not alone